Skip to content ↓

 Implementation

 As part of our French teaching, pupils have the opportunity to listen to spoken language in a variety of forms, exploring its patterns and sounds and developing their appreciation of songs and games in French.
 Pupils engage in conversations, ask and answer questions, repeat phrases and speak in sentences.
 In order to ensure they are understood by others, there is a focus on accurate pronunciation, with phonics being a key focus throughout all years.
 Through exposing our pupils to a range of texts, including stories, songs and rhymes written in French, they will develop and extend their understanding of words and phrases.
 Acquiring a broad vocabulary is essential for understanding spoken and written French.
 Pupils will progressively acquire a bank of vocabulary which is revisited throughout their time at Stocksbridge.
 Pupils use their vocabulary to memorise phrases, present their ideas and information orally, and write phrases and sentences.
-The skills that the pupils learn become progressively harder, throughout the key stage, pupils learn how to use a wide range of grammatical structures.
+The skills that pupils learn become progressively harder throughout the key stage, and pupils learn how to use a wide range of grammatical structures.
 We aim to ensure that all pupils develop firm foundations in these key language-learning skills to inspire them to develop their knowledge of a foreign language.
 Stocksbridge Junior School pupils learn about the French lifestyle through relevant cultural lessons which help to foster pupils’ curiosity and spark their interest about the French way of life.

 Impact

 Pupils are aware of their own learning goals and progression so that all pupils can reflect upon their progress.
 They know how they have met the learning objectives and what they need to do to next to progress further.
-Pupils have records of each module’s intentions and the vocabulary mat which can be referred to as they move through the Key Stage and build upon their prior knowledge.
+Pupils have records of each module’s intentions and the vocabulary mat which can be referred to as they move through the key stage and build upon their prior knowledge.

 Teachers use a range of formative assessment strategies to monitor pupils’ learning and to adapt future lesson plans to include more challenge or targeted support.
 The strategies used include:

-• Kahoot Quizzes
+• Kahoot quizzes

 • Lesson starter games provided by Language Angels